mentalisttraceur/exec0/README.md

 # exec0

-`exec0` is a small command line program which simply executes another program with the given list of arguments, with the noteworthy detail being that the list of arguments starts at the zeroth argument (the name that the program sees itself invoked as).
+`exec0` is a small command line program which executes another program with the given list of arguments, with the noteworthy detail being that the list of arguments starts at the zeroth argument (the name that the program sees itself invoked as).